fnpack/fnpack/README.md

 ## Code
     - [ ] Lambdas (JS)
+        - [x] Expressable in the frontend
         - [ ] Make work in an inline TS environment
         - [ ] Injection of environment variables
     - [ ] Files
+        - [x] Expressable in the frontend
         - [ ] JS
         - [ ] PY
         - [ ] GO